emilwidlund/framer-form/documentation/Scene.md

 - `enablePan` - Bool - Enables Camera Touch Panning.
 Default is `false`
 - `enableZoom` - Bool - Enables Camera Touch Zooming.
 Default is `false`
 - `enableRotate` - Bool - Enables Camera Touch Rotating.
 Default is `false`
+- `autoRotate` - Bool - Enables Auto Orbiting around the target position.
+Default is `false`
 - `autoRotateSpeed` - Number - Specifies the auto rotation speed while orbiting.
 Default is 10
 - `target` - Position - Specifies a position for the camera to orbit around.
 If you want to orbit around a model, make sure to specify `model.position`.
-Default is `null`
+Default is `new THREE.Vector3(0, 0, 0)`